Zymbit-Docs/docs/content/getting-started/scm/quickstart/index.md

 `apt remove unattended-upgrades -y`

-Our Ubuntu image as shipped after 5/9 have `unattended-upgrades` removed by default.
+Our Ubuntu images as shipped after 5/9 have `unattended-upgrades` removed by default.

 {{< /callout >}}